AlbertoEusebio/Alberto-Eusebio/content/projects/_index.md

 ---
-title: PaperMod
+title: Portfolio
-summary: Contains posts related to `PaperMod`
+summary: Latest projects
-description: Contains posts related to PaperMod
+description: Contains my latest and most interesting projects (the others are on GitHub or I can't talk about) 👀
 ---